 Last week I saw a patient who had a very severe uterine and vaginal prolapse.
 She needed to have a vaginal hysterectomy and a pelvic floor repair.

-Of course this came as a huge shock to her.
+Of course, this came as a huge shock to her.
 As I always do I explained everything to here is detail including drawings, alternative options and gave her printed information.
-She went home, looked up on “the web”, spoke with friends and her husband and came back for her second visit together with her husband.
+She went home, did some ‘googling’, spoke with friends and her husband and came back for her second visit together with her husband.

 I often ask people “Do you have any questions ?”
 They reply “I don’t know what to ask!”
 So here are a few pertinent questions you may want to know from your surgeon.

 - Do I really need to have the surgery?
 What are the indications?

 - Are there any alternative treatments available especially non-surgical ones

 - How urgent is this surgery and can it wait?

 - What are the risks associated with the procedure